NaitsabesMue/MarkovLinearModel/README.md

 # MarkovLinearModel
-This repository contains code and examples of the article "Estimations of means and variances in a Markov linear model" by A. Gutierrez and S. Mueller, arxiv link to come.
+This repository contains code and examples of the article "Estimations of means and variances in a Markov linear model" by A. Gutierrez and S. Mueller, https://arxiv.org/abs/2010.06999.